sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/natural-language-processing.md

 - Assisting in content recommendations based on user preferences

 ## NLP Software
 Choosing the right NLP software depends on your specific needs and technical expertise.
-For instance, NLTK offers a rich set of functionalities for developers, while spaCy provides a user-friendly interface for common NLP tasks and Annif offers library-specific functionality.

-- [Annif](https://annif.org/) - A platform that uses subject vocabularies like [FAST][^FAST], to
+- [Annif](https://annif.org/) - A platform that uses subject vocabularies like FAST[^FAST], to
   train a model on a corpus of data and then provides subject suggestions.
 - [NLTK](https://www.nltk.org/) - An open-source platform and Python package that provides interfaces to a number of corpus and documents as well as a rich set of classification, tokenization,